 In Benin, Ethiopia, Liberia, and Nigeria, she has also worked on democratic governance and gender equality, and in August 2017 traveled to Kenya as an election observer.
 In 2016, District of Columbia Mayor Muriel Bowser recognized Dr. Demessie with the Community Advocacy Award for her successful efforts to help secure funding from the DC City Council for the District’s African communities.
-Additionally, in her capacity as National Youth Director for the Society of Ethiopians Established in the Diaspora (SEED), she spearheaded a major diaspora initiative that resulted in SEED being selected by the U.S. Agency for International Development for a diaspora partnership under former Secretary Hillary Clinton’s Global Diaspora Initiative.
+In August of 2018, Ethiopian Prime Minister, Dr. Abiy Ahmed, appointed her as Secretary of the Ethiopian Diaspora Trust Fund Advisory Council.

 Dr. Demessie has interviewed with NPR and other media outlets, presented to several universities and members of Congress on various policy issues, plays piano, and performs spoken word.
 Additionally, she has published on the critical importance of mobilization and representation of African Americans, black immigrants, and the need for the U.S. government to recognize the value of working in partnership with diaspora communities in addressing domestic and international policy.